ThinkDataEd/curriculum/docs/unit2/lab2c.md

 down its genre (*rock* or *rap*), put the song back in the playlist, and repeat 499 more times for a total of 500 times.

-* The statistical investigative question we want to address is: *On average, what proportion of our selections will be rap?*
+* The statistical question we want to address is: *On average, what proportion of our selections will be rap?*

 * <span style="color:firebrick;">**(1) Why do we *put a song back* each time we make a selection?**</span>